Nasdanika/server-side-java-development-for-innovators/chapter-0-setup/documentation-system-overview.md

 If needed, custom resolvers may be created for example for organization information schemas, or back-end data formats, or API registries.

+A good way to write markdown documentation is to create a markdown file, register it with the documentation system, start the application from Eclipse in Debug mode and open the new page in the browser.
+After that once you save changes - go to the browser, refresh the page and see the rendering result.

 ## User Stories and Test Results

 We don't have any user stories or test results in the system yet, so there are no TOC nodes for them.